BasilPH/vizel/README.md

 Feel free to open issues and pull-requests.

 If you've found vizel useful, please consider [sponsoring](https://github.com/sponsors/BasilPH) maintenance and further development.
+Or [buying me a coffee](https://www.buymeacoffee.com/interdimension).

 You can reach out to me for feedback or questions on [Twitter](https://twitter.com/BasilPH) or through